-The community development director is authorized to approve the following as administrative permits in accordance with the procedures of this division:
+The community development director is authorized to approve the following as special administrative permits in accordance with the procedures of this division:

-- (1) Any use or activity expressly authorized to be approved by administrative permit pursuant to the provisions of this zoning ordinance; - (2) Reduction of minimum off-street parking and loading ratios by up to one space or ten percent, whichever is greater; - (3) Minor exceptions to those Perimeter Center Overlay and Perimeter Center zoning district regulations expressly identified in section 27-98(a)(7)a. and section 27-104(a)(5)a.
-Reduction of minimum offstreet parking ratios for any lot located within 1,500 feet of the entrance of a commuter rail station or bus rapid transit stop by up to three spaces or 25 percent, whichever is greater5; - (4) Reduction of zoning district setback requirements by up to ten percent; - (5) Encroachment of building additions not exceeding one story or 18 feet in height into required rear setbacks by up to ten feet; - (6) Type B home occupations that are solely teaching-related and conducted entirely within the principal dwelling; - (7) Relatives residences; - (8) Antennas that project more than ten feet above the height of the structure to which they are attached;
+- (1) Any use or activity expressly authorized to be approved by special administrative permit pursuant to the provisions of this zoning ordinance; - (2) Reductions of in minimum off-street motor vehicle parking and loading ratios by up to one space or ten percent, whichever is greater and reductions in minimum bicycle parking ratios by up to two spaces or ten percent, whichever is greater; - (3) Minor exceptions to those Perimeter Center Overlay and Perimeter Center zoning district regulations expressly identified in section 27-98(a)(7)a. and section 27-104(a)(5)a.
+Reduction of minimum off-street parking ratios for any lot located within 1,500 feet of the entrance of a commuter rail station or bus rapid transit stop by up to three spaces or 25 percent, whichever is greater5; - (4) Reduction of zoning district setback requirements by up to ten percent; - (5) Encroachment of building additions not exceeding one story or 18 feet in height into required rear setbacks by up to ten feet; - (6) Type B home occupations that are solely teaching-related and conducted entirely within the principal dwelling;